Mdhesari/design-patterns/Readme.md

 the draw back of this is there may be some problmes where user will get nothing at the end of handlers.

+### Flyweight (structural)

+this design pattern aims to decrease object creation and speed up application performance by having less less objects for situations where we need to instantiate same objects for times...

+    "flyweight is used when we need to create large number of similar objects"